sschoener/sschoener.github.io/_posts/2019-04-26-unity-job-zoo.md

 # Job Types
 These are the kinds of jobs available:
  * `IJob` ([documentation](https://docs.unity3d.com/ScriptReference/Unity.Jobs.IJob.html)) - your standard job,
- * `IJobParallelFor` ([documentation](https://docs.unity3d.com/Manual/JobSystemParallelForJobs.html)) - a job that uniformly applies a kernel to each element in an array,
+ * `IJobParallelFor` ([documentation](https://docs.unity3d.com/Manual/JobSystemParallelForJobs.html)) - a job that applies a function to each element in an array,
- * `IJobParallelForTransform` ([documentation](https://docs.unity3d.com/ScriptReference/Jobs.IJobParallelForTransform.html)) - a job that uniformly applies a kernel to each transform in an array
+ * `IJobParallelForTransform` ([documentation](https://docs.unity3d.com/ScriptReference/Jobs.IJobParallelForTransform.html)) - a job that applies a function to each transform in an array
- * `IJobParallelForBatch` (`jobs` package) - a job that uniformly applies a kernel to consecutive slices of an array,
+ * `IJobParallelForBatch` (`jobs` package) - a job that function applies a function to consecutive slices of an array,
  * `IJobParallelForFilter` (`jobs` package, [documentation](https://docs.unity3d.com/Packages/com.unity.jobs@0.0/api/Unity.Jobs.IJobParallelForFilter.html)) - a job that filters a list of indices,
  * `IJobNativeMultiHashMapVisitKeyValue<TKey, TValue>` ([documentation](https://docs.unity3d.com/Packages/com.unity.collections@0.0/api/Unity.Collections.IJobNativeMultiHashMapVisitKeyValue-2.html)) and `IJobNativeMultiHashMapVisitKeyMutableValue<TKey, TValue>` ([documentation](https://docs.unity3d.com/Packages/com.unity.collections@0.0/api/Unity.Collections.IJobNativeMultiHashMapVisitKeyMutableValue-2.html), `collections` package) -  visits all entries in a multi hash map,
  * `IJobNativeMultiHashMapMergedSharedKeyIndices` ([documentation](https://docs.unity3d.com/Packages/com.unity.collections@0.0/api/Unity.Collections.IJobNativeMultiHashMapMergedSharedKeyIndices.html), `collections` package) - a specialized job for traversing the values of a `NativeMultiHashMap<int, int>`,